zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-code-first-from-database.md

 CreatedUserLink: https://carloscds.net/
 ---

-# EntityFramework - Reading your database with Visual Studio 2013 Update 2
+# Reverse Engineering Tables and Views with EF Code First

 Some time ago, I made a post talking about how to [take advantage of your existing database with EntityFramework Power Tools](/articles/carloscds-ef6-harnessing-your-database), but the Power Tools model does not allow you to choose the tables or views you want to read, and sometimes this is very useful.